-THE HIGHLIGHTS.
-With Dolphy, his family, and over 1,000 stars of different generations, ABS-CBN executives, and press people—the Kapamilya stars sang, danced, and had the crowd roaring with laughter.
+THE SHOW HIGHLIGHTS.
+With Dolphy, his family, and a little over 1,000 stars from different eras, ABS-CBN executives, and press people—the Kapamilya stars sang, danced, and had the crowd roaring with laughter.

-ABS-CBN President Charo Santos-Concio said in her opening remarks: "Tonight we shall all see that Dolphy's life isn't purely comedy.
-Punung-puno din ito ng drama, ng mga magagandang awit, nakaka-engganyong sayaw at mga di malilimutang kuwento.
+In the opening remarks of ABS-CBN President Charo Santos-Concio said: "Tonight, we shall all see, that Dolphy's life isn't purely comedy.
+Punung-puno din ito ng drama, ng mga magagandang awit, nakaka-engganyong sayaw at mga 'di malilimutang kuwento.

 "Dolphy, ang pagtatanghal pong ito ay pasasalamat para sa lahat ng mga sandaling kami ay iyong pinasaya, at tinuruang maging totoong tao at makatao.
 At hindi lamang po kami, pati ang aming mga anak, apo at mga darating pang henerasyon...ngayon pa lang, nagpapasalamat na kami para sa walang katumbas na pamana—ang pamana ng komedya."

-The leading ladies of Mang Pidol, another popular name of Dolphy, were also remembered, with the Kapamilya singers—Christian Bautista, Sam Milby, Mark Bautista, Richard Poon, and Erik Santos—singing some oldies.
-There was a slight stir among the audience when the photos of Pilar Pilapil, Alma Moreno, and Zsa-Zsa Padilla appeared.
+The leading ladies of Mang Pidol, another popular name of Dolphy, were also remembered, with the Kapamilya singers—such as Christian Bautista, Sam Milby, Mark Bautista, Richard Poon, and Erik Santos—singing some oldies songs.
+There was a slight stir among the audience when the photos of Pilar Pilapil, Alma Moreno, and Zsa-Zsa Padilla were shown.

 The Going Bulilit kids reenacted some scenes from the television shows of Dolphy—Buhay Artista, John en Marsha, Home Along Da Riles, Quizon Avenue, John en Shirley, and Quizon Avenue.
 It was Nash Aguas, a multi-awarded child actor, who assumed the roles of Mang Pidol.

-His career would not be complete without his dancing shoes, of course.
+Of course, his career would not be complete without his dancing shoes.
 Nova Villa, who introduced this portion with Bayani Agbayani, said: "Kahit saang sayaw ng buhay tayo makarating, ikaw at ang Pinoy ang laging magka-partner."

-Vhong Navarro imitated Dolphy's famous dance moves in his movies.
-Pokwang and other Kapamilya talents also showed their superb dancing skills.
+Vhong Navarro imitated Dolphy's famous dance moves in his movies, plus, it showed the superb dancing skills of Pokwang and other talents of the Kapamilya talents.
 The most pleasant surprise here was the return of Dick and Carmi's tandem on stage.

-ABS-CBN's roster of singers—Sarah Geronimo, Bituin Escalante, RachelleAnn Go, Sheryn Regis, Yeng Constantino, Jed Madela, andCharice Pempengco—with Pop Diva Kuh Ledesma, captured in their songs the King of Comedy's colorful life as a dad and an actor.
+ABS-CBN's roster of singers—Sarah Geronimo, Bituin Escalante, RachelleAnn Go, Sheryn Regis, Yeng Constantino, Jed Madela, andCharice Pempengco—with Pop Diva Kuh Ledesma, captured the King of Comedy's colorful life as a dad and an actor with their songs.

-Iya Villania, Robert Seña, Audie Gemora, JM Rodriguez, and Michael Williams also had their part in the song numbers.
+Iya Villania, Robert Seña, Audie Gemora, JM Rodriguez, and Michael Williams were also given portions in the song numbers.

 SPECIAL NUMBERS.
 Sharon Cuneta belted out "Thanks to You," and expressed her ardent wish to have a project with Dolphy.
 "My career and my life will not be complete if I will not be given the honor of having a movie with you," the Megastar said.

-Filipino-British sensation Charlie Green mesmerized and wowed the crowd with his clear angelic voice.
-After finishing his song, the audience screamed "More!"
+The British-Filipino kid Charlie Green mesmerized and wowed the crowd with his angelic and clear voice.
+After finishing his song, the people screamed "more!"

-In the finale with Willie Revillame, he dared Dolphy to engage in a chant- and-dance showdown with him.
-Dolphy was so cool about it and even gave the audience a sample of da moves.
+The finale with Willie Revillame was entertaining.
+He dared Dolphy to engage in a chant and dance showdown with him.
+The King of Dolphy was so cool about it and even gave the audience a sample of da moves.
 One comment from Dolphy that generated cheers was: "Kelan kayo magbabati ni Joey [de Leon]?"

 Mr. Gabby Lopez, chief executive officer of ABS-CBN, formally closed the show with a speech.
 Here's an excerpt: